CoAntrimMan/BibleStudy/Matthew/Matthew 22.md

 The Sudducees thought they knew the bible but they were not saved.
 They knew not the power of God, the Gospel.

+The Pharisees see their chance to look better than the Sadducees and this time they send in their heavy gang. - A lawyer - a master in the law (remembering that they had added on many).

+**Which is the great commandment in the Law?**
+Deuteronomy 6 - I wonderful and challenging chapter on the commandments that are to be kept and passed from generation to generation.

+The Pharisees should have known this chapter inside out and considered themselves to be the experts in the Law.

+Not only does Christ answer them with the greatest but he also gives them the 2nd and combines them together as the important ones.

+Thinking on Nicodemus in John 3 who came to Jesus with questions but in a genuine way.
+In John 7 Nicodemus is seen as part of the ruling group and challenges his fellow leaders to judge rightly by the law.
+In John 19 he is again seen helping to dress the body of Christ in spices and from this we conclude that he was Born Again.

+In each instance he is called the one of first came to Jesus by night.
+It can be difficult in a workplace of non-believers to completely make a stand or even come out from among them.